 The Gluten-Free Watchdog sends full products to a testing lab to determine if they contain gluten.
 You can pay the Gluten-Free Watchdog a $6.99 monthly subscription fee to see the test results of a handful of products the owner of the site tests every month.

 Once you pay to subscribe, the Gluten-Free Watchdog says you’ll receive approximately $2,000 worth of new testing data each month.
-This highlights just how EXPENSIVE testing can be if you don’t have a Nima Sensor.
+This claim highlights just how EXPENSIVE testing can be if you don’t have a Nima Sensor.
 (I spend about $30 per month testing products for myself and my community and don’t charge anyone a fee to see the results.)
-The Gluten-Free Watchdog says this fee, along with sponsors, covers the costs of running the site.

-I subscribed to the Gluten Free Watchdog and found the tests helpful, but truthfully, I also found the tests to be for products I never eat and many I’ve never heard of.
 Plus, these tests say little about the actual restaurant dish or packaged food I’m about to eat.
 I use Nima Sensor to test the exact food at the end of my fork.
 Now that’s empowering!

-The Gluten Free Watchdog has come out strongly against Nima Sensor, citing that Nima creates too many false positives (remember, Nima Sensor displays a “gluten found” message 56 percent of the time when the level of gluten is 10 ppm, and 35 percent of the time when it finds 5 ppm of gluten.)
+Remember, Nima Sensor displays a “gluten found” message 56 percent of the time when the level of gluten is 10 ppm, and 35 percent of the time when it finds 5 ppm of gluten.
+And there are true incidents of false positives as noted above.
+This device is far from perfect!

-Update (Nov.
-2022): Members of The Gluten-Free Watchdog community have been asking The Gluten-Free Watchdog to further test products they’ve first tested with Nima.
 For example, it was a Nima user who notified The Gluten-Free Watchdog that her personal Nima found gluten in GF Harvest oats, which then prompted The Gluten-Free Watchdog to conduct further lab testing.
-It looks like Nima has some merits, even to its loudest critics, eh?

 Nima Sensor Errors